What is autism?

 Latest research about autism

-Study to Explore Early Development (SEED) is a CDC funded, multi-year research being conducted with the objective of identifying risk factors responsible for the development of autism.
+Study to Explore Early Development (SEED) is CDC-funded, multi-year research being conducted with the objective of identifying risk factors responsible for the development of autism.
 The SEED research is under the Centers for Autism and Developmental Disabilities Research and Epidemiology (CADDRE) which has in the past worked on monitoring autistic children and raising awareness about autism spectrum disorder and other developmental disorders.
 They have also made it easier for autistic individuals and their families to access comprehensive family-center care.